 Amid all of this, Ernesto suddenly waxed philosophical, returned to the basics: “I can’t help it, Pheel.
 I’m like Orson Welles: All I’ve ever wanted to do was eat, fart, and fock.”

 Okay.
-I had never known this about the legendary American actor, director, and seventies TV shill for a middling California wine.
-In any event, this might have explained why, a couple of months later, after Ernesto had agreed to join me on a climb of a modest hill west of El Paso on the New Mexico/Mexico border―I wanted to pry him from the twin border cities, reveal to him the economy of the desert, see if he had at least a little “mountain man” mettle in him―he crapped out on me the night before the event.
+I had never known this about the legendary American actor, director, and 1970’s TV shill for a middling California wine.
+In any event, this might have explained why, a couple of months later, after Ernesto had agreed to join me on a climb of Camel Mountain―I wanted to pry him from the twin border cities, reveal to him the economy of the desert, see if he had at least a little “mountain man” mettle in him―he crapped out on me the night before the event.